-Recognizing hard work,
+Recognizing hard work, knowledge and creativity

 On Oct.
 5, 1970, Marvin Grosswirth, chairman of the Public Relations Committee, proposed that a “Mensan of the Year” award be presented annually to the Mensan who had contributed most significantly to the betterment of Mensa.
-The motion passed, and Arthur Merrill was appointed as this newly-formed Award Committee's first chairman.
+The motion passed, and Arthur Merrill was appointed as this newly-formed Award Committe’s first chairman.